cszatmary/dockerfiles/README.md

 ### Publishing images

-Images are automatically published to dockerhub on merges to master.
+Images are automatically published to dockerhub on merges to main.